alexandrina-oleacu/JavaScriptProblem/README.md

 # JavaScriptProblem
-Compare each adjacent elements of the array and swap them if the elements are out of order by using Bubble Sort Algorithm.
+Problem1- function that swaps two elements of a given array a.
-Use a Palindrome Algorithm to verify if a word  is spelled the same way both forward and backward.
+Problem2- this function checks if a given string is a palindrome or not.